Common and Not So Common Hair Loss Causes

 You might have a hormonal imbalance brought about by post childbirth, menopause, birth control pills and hormone replacement therapy (HRT), and thyroid imbalance.
 Again, these may be managed and treated.

 Also, you might have autoimmune conditions like Systemic Lupus which attack healthy follicles, or Alopecia Areata, which can resolve with treatment.
-Chemotherapy and radiation can cause shedding of hair, as well as certain medications and drugs, like anti-acne.
+Chemotherapy and radiation can cause shedding of hair, as well as certain medications and drugs.

-Long-term use of hair extensions, excessive styling and treatments, and that strange habit of constantly pulling on your hair are improper hair care routines that need addressing.
+Long-term use of hair extensions, excessive styling and treatments, and constantly pulling on your hair are improper hair care routines that need addressing.

 Know More About Hair Loss

-Experts like your hair stylist in Bellevue can enlighten you knowledgeably, give advice and recommend treatment by a specialist if need be.
+Experts like your hair stylist in Bellevue can enlighten, give advice and recommend treatment by a specialist if need be.
 Drop by for a serious hair loss talk with Geena Moon.